| Description | Level |

 | ![]() |

-Country Summary: Local security authorities have noted a rise in violent crimes, including political violence.
-Multiple unsolved killings in Lebanon may have been politically motivated.
-U.S. citizens living and working anywhere in Lebanon should be aware of the risks of remaining in the country and review their personal security plans.
-U.S. citizens who choose to travel to Lebanon should be aware that consular officers from the U.S. Embassy are not always able to travel to assist them.
+Country Summary: U.S. citizens in Lebanon should be aware of the risks of remaining in the country and review their personal security plans.
+U.S. citizens are urged to avoid travel to southern Lebanon, the Syrian border, and refugee settlements in Lebanon.
+U.S. citizens in Lebanon should be aware that consular officers from the U.S. Embassy are not always able to travel to assist them.
 The Department of State considers the threat to U.S. government personnel in Beirut sufficiently serious to require them to live and work under strict security.
 The internal security policies of the U.S. Embassy may be adjusted at any time and without advance notice.
 Terrorist groups continue plotting possible attacks in Lebanon.
 Terrorists may conduct attacks with little or no warning targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
-The Lebanese government cannot guarantee the protection of U.S. citizens against sudden outbreaks of violence.
+The Lebanese government cannot guarantee the protection of U.S. citizens against sudden outbreaks of violence and armed conflict.
 Family, neighborhood, or sectarian disputes can escalate quickly and can lead to gunfire or other violence with no warning.
-Armed clashes have occurred along the borders, in Beirut, and in refugee settlements.
-The Lebanese Armed Forces (LAF) have been brought in to quell the violence in these situations.
-U.S. citizens should avoid demonstrations and exercise caution if in the vicinity of any large gatherings or protests as some of these have turned violent.
-Protesters have blocked major roads, including thoroughfares between downtown Beirut and the area where the U.S. Embassy is located, and between Beirut and Beirut Rafic Hariri International Airport.
+Local security authorities have noted a rise in violent crimes, including political violence.
+Multiple unsolved killings in Lebanon may have been politically motivated.
 Kidnapping, whether for ransom, political motives, or family disputes, has occurred in Lebanon.
 Suspects in kidnappings may have ties to terrorist or criminal organizations.
+Unexploded landmines and explosive remnants of war are a hazard along the border with Syria.
+Heed land mine warning signs.
+Do not venture off the road into areas marked off with red and white plastic tape.
+Avoid roadside ditches, shoulders, and unmarked trails.
+Never touch anything resembling unexploded munitions.
+U.S. citizens should avoid demonstrations and exercise caution if in the vicinity of any large gatherings or protests as these have the potential to turn violent quickly and with little notice.
+Protesters have blocked major roads, including thoroughfares between downtown Beirut and the area where the U.S. Embassy is located, and between Beirut and Beirut Rafic Hariri International Airport.
 Read the country information page for additional information on travel to Lebanon.
 If you decide to travel to Lebanon:

 | ![]() |